Richie Bennett: Sutton United

 On 9 July 2021, Bennett signed a contract of undisclosed length with newly-promoted League Two club Sutton United.
 He scored both the "U's" goals in a 2–1 win over Stevenage at Gander Green Lane on 11 September, which was Sutton's first victory in the English Football League.
 On 23 October, he was sent off for a stamp on Rochdale's Jake Beesley in a 3–2 away defeat.
 Matt Gray's "U's" finished the League Two campaign one place outside the play-offs, with Bennett scoring six league goals from 22 starts and 16 substitute appearances.
 He also played in all eight games of Sutton's run to the final of the EFL Trophy at Wembley Stadium, and scored a penalty in the shoot-out victory over Wigan Athletic in the semi-finals.
 He played in the final, coming on as an 82nd-minute substitute for Omar Bugiel with Sutton leading 2–1; however, Rotherham United equalised deep into stoppage time and won the match 4–2 in extra-time.

 Return to Barrow

 On 27 June 2022, Bennett returned to Barrow – now in League Two and managed by Pete Wild – on a two-year contract after being signed for an undisclosed fee.
+However, he picked up an injury during pre-season.
+He was sidelined until November.
+Bennett left Barrow by mutual consent on 31 July 2023.

+Scunthorpe United

-However he picked up an injury during pre-season and was sidelined until November.
-On 2 March 2023, he joined National League club Scunthorpe United on loan until the end of the 2022–23 season.
+On 2 March 2023, Bennett joined National League club Scunthorpe United on loan until the end of the 2022–23 season.
 Scunthorpe had recently underwent a takeover and signed eleven new players.
+He scored one goal in nine games, his sole goal coming in a 2–0 win over Altrincham at Glanford Park, as Scunthorpe were relegated to the National League North.

+On 4 September 2023, Bennett signed a contract with Scunthorpe to run until the end of the 2023–24 season.
+He said that he had a point to prove at the club and felt that there was different vibe to the club.
+He made three appearances without scoring, though did score a goal in a further appearance against Buxton which was expunged following the game's abandonment.
+On 7 November 2023, he joined National League North rivals Southport on a three-month loan deal.
+He scored eight goals in 28 league games for Southport in the 2023–24 campaign.
+Scunthorpe released him at the end of the 2023–24 season.

+Scarborough Athletic

+On 25 June 2024, Bennett joined National League North side Scarborough Athletic.
+He scored 10 goals in 45 appearances across the 2024–25 campaign.